nirtusbro/test/source/definition/event/IBoardClickResolutionListener.rst

 .. java:type:: public interface IBoardClickResolutionListener

-   Created by hades-incarante on 10/26/2015.
-Interfejs za event listener za kllik na tablu.
+   An interface for the event listener for clicks on the board.

 Methods
 -------